studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 <!-- FIXME: check neuromuscular junction vs. motor end plate -->

 Muscle are bundles of contractile protein filaments.
-The protein substances involved in muscle contraction are actin and myosin are involved.
+The protein substances involved in muscle contraction are actin and myosin.
 They form filaments (fibers, thread-like structures) that can move against each other.
 Muscle excitation occurs via the so-called neuromuscular junction (terminal branches of the axon located in grooves of the muscle fibers) of the motoneurons (<<fig:neuromuscular-junction>>).
 A release of acetylcholine at the neuromuscular junction causes local depolarization, resulting in the release of Ca^++^ ions.